Natural gas in Papua New Guinea: Reactions to the Elk-Antelope field agreement

-The Memorandum of Understanding between the PNG government and the companies involved in the Elk-Antelope field was announced at the end of the A Asia-Pacific Economic Cooperation (APEC) conference in 2018.
+The Memorandum of Understanding between the PNG government and the companies involved in the Elk-Antelope field was announced at the end of the Asia-Pacific Economic Cooperation (APEC) conference in 2018.
 Its intent was to support PNG's international status, and it was followed by an agreement in April 2019 to start the Front End Engineering Design process.
 The Final Investment Decision (FID) that makes construction possible is expected in 2020.
 Output is expected to flow in 2024.

 In 2011 the FID was expected in the same year.
 In 2017 the first LNG exports were expected in either late 2020 or early 2021 The new dates are also speculative because the financial underpinning of the announced agreement is virtually absent.
 There is only a commitment of a small proportion of the necessary cash for construction.
 The cash paid for the gas field is for the shareholders of Interoil and is not working capital for Papua-LNG.
 Nothing has been built or constructed with that money: it is merely a sum paid in the expectation of predicted income, which contrasts with investing in a company that started from scratch.
 The project is expected to be financed from loans for 70%; where the loan capital would come from is undetermined.

 The agreement was also politically controversial.
 Authoritative voices had argued that the mistakes of LNG PNG should have been avoided.
 O’Neill agreed, though he also said that there should be an "environment for our development partners to maximise returns on their investment".
 He was under pressure from a comment in the March Monetary Policy Statement from the Bank of Papua New Guinea, which urged the government to be less generous with tax concessions.
 The policies with respect of tax and natural resource projects had led to less availability of foreign exchange and had not strengthened tax revenues.
 In 2018, PNG had a strong positive balance on the current account, which should have led to an increase in foreign exchange that never happened.
 Deputy Prime Minister Charles Abel criticised the benefits of natural resource projects for PNG.
 Abel collaborated with Minister of Mining Fabian Pok on the government negotiating team for the Papua-LNG project.
 He was content about the agreement: "We made compromises, but he considered it a significant improvement over the PNG LNG project: this Agreement provides earlier, less risky flows to the State, reduces the States financing burden to buys its shares, and provides some gas for domestic use at a discounted and fixed price.
 There are strong provisions for third party access to infrastructure and national content."